 Equally, St Jude’s does not discriminate along religious or tribal lines, and has students of Christian, Muslim, and other faiths coming from 35 different African tribes.

 The St Jude’s Parents Committee is the link between our community and the school, managing issues related to students and their families.
 If teachers notice a change in behaviour or performance with a student the Parent’s Committee investigates — to see whether financial or other support can be extended to help with the student’s family and home life.
 Our Parents Committee consists of 49 members.
 They meet regularly and it is chaired by Fausta Alfayo.

-Of our 453 local Tanzanian staff, 201 are teachers working across all three school campuses.
-These teachers are chosen for their strong teaching qualifications, high aptitude in English language, and commitment to their students.
+Our 350 local Tanzanian staff members, academic and non-academic, work across all three school campuses.
+Teachers are chosen for their strong teaching qualifications, high aptitude in English language, and commitment to their students.
 Every day we seek to improve their skills through our novel Teacher Mentoring system, where highly experienced international teachers volunteer to support and develop local staff.